wilsonte-umich/mdi-suite-template/shared/README.md

 ### Private vs. shared components

-Environments and options can be defined privately for a pipeline within its 'pipeline.yml' file, used from the shared folder, or both.
+Environments and options can be defined privately for a pipeline within its _pipeline.yml_ file, used from the shared folder, or both.
 The framework first looks to see if a component is present in the shared folder and loads that configuration first.
 It then further looks to see if there are pipeline-specific definitions for the named component in